tdeswaef/aquacroponr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# AquaCropR
+# AquacroponR

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of AquaCropR is to make AquaCrop simulations from within `R` as easy as possible.
+The goal of AquacropOnR is to make AquaCrop simulations from within `R` as easy as possible.
 The package has currently been tested with the AquaCrop standalone version 7.0 on Windows.
 The most recent version can be downloaded from the [FAO website](https://www.fao.org/aquacrop/software/aquacropplug-inprogramme/en/#c518670).

 ## Installation and setup

-You can install the development version of `AquaCropR` using the `devtools` package:
+You can install the development version of `AquacropOnR` using the `devtools` package:

 ``` r